ObinnaTerry/twitter_clone/README.md

-# Sample Hardhat Project
+# Sample Solidity Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic Blockchain use case.
+The project implements a simple twitter clone with basic functionality using solidity and deployed on the Ethereum testnet.

 Try running some of the following tasks: